Committees of the Scottish Parliament: Subject

-The Health, Social Care and Sport Committee considers and reports on matters falling within the responsibility of the Cabinet Secretary for Health and Social Care and matters relating to drugs policy.
-The committee is convened by Clare Haughey and the deputy convener is Paul Sweeney.
+The Health, Care and Sport Committee considers and reports on matters falling within the responsibility of the Cabinet Secretary for Health and Care, and on matters relating to sport.
+The committee is convened by Helen McDade and the deputy convener is Jack Middleton.
+The other committee members are Paul McLennan, Heather Anderson, Joe Long, Adam Harley and Kayleigh Kinross-O'Neill.